So your boss wants you to do something you think is illegal...

 Generally our advice would be not to resign and put yourself out of a job unless you have no other option.
 Whether other courses are open to you will depend on the exact circumstances and you should definitely take legal advice before deciding if possible.

-If you are facing this situation, please contact us.
+If you are facing this situation, please contact our employment law solicitors.